 So those people who really knew Jono knew that he had one safe place that he always liked to visit.
 It was Rancho Obi-Wan.
 Every time he visited from out of town he would always end his stay at Rancho.
 He would tell me, I have my spot under Vader in the main room.
 It’s more comfy then you would think.

 He was a huge supporter of Rancho and made sure that he was always available to help out at the Galas.
 Many of of us spent hours “working” together there and had so many wonderful times.
 He also planned his Star Wars Celebration trips around working for Rancho.
 He would get there early to help unpack and stay later to help pack it all back up.
 This is something that suited him so well because he was always in such high spirits and so approachable.John S.

 Jono was warm and friendly to all fellow Star Wars fans.
 He seemed to know everyone in the Star Wars community, and people have many cherished memories of their time with him.Gus L.

 One of the most treasured members of our Rancho Obi-Wan family passed away last year.
 Jon Famer, or Jono as he liked to be called, was an inveterate volunteer at our Gala events and at Star Wars Celebrations, but he was a friend above all else.
 He was also a big kid at heart, an amazing cosplayer including as Clone Trooper Capt.
 Rex.
 (He even got past my reluctance and made a Clone Trooper costume for me to wear.)
 Jono’s spirit will live on through the museum.
 We will never forget him.Steve Sansweet

-Anne Neumann is chicken farmer and General Manager of Rancho Obi-Wan, former Volunteer Coordinator and Fan Club Breakfast Manager for Official Pix, and previously a Systems Analyst at the University of Texas at Austin.
+Anne Neumann is President and CEO of Rancho Obi-Wan, former Volunteer Coordinator and Fan Club Breakfast Manager for Official Pix, and previously a Systems Analyst at the University of Texas at Austin.